StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/church-polity.md

 Alongside teaching, evangelism is the one other effort that all churches ought to be formally supporting.
 Whether this takes the form of local outreach or overseas missions (or both) is, as with all other matters of Church polity, something that is left flexible for individual churches to decide for themselves.
 The main point is that evangelism is a crucial responsibility of the Church, rather than something that is optional or unimportant.

-Just how the internet and other modern communication media have greatly broadened how Bible teaching can proceed in our modern world, so too have these things greatly increased the possibilities open to gifted evangelists.
+Just how the internet and other modern communication mediums have greatly broadened how Bible teaching can proceed in our modern world, so too have these things greatly increased the possibilities open to gifted evangelists.